 He then spent ten years in Australia conducting research on materials processing; three years with the then Pasminco Research Centre; and seven years with the Commonwealth Scientific and Industrial Research Organization (CSIRO).
 During that period, he worked in the areas of squeeze and high pressure die casting, semisolid forming and mechanical properties of aluminium and magnesium alloys.

-On his return to New Zealand in 2000, Professor Chen joined the Department of Mechanical Engineering at AUT University.
+On his return to New Zealand in 2000, Professor Chen joined the Department of Mechanical Engineering at AUT.
 Today, he teaches topics on engineering materials and manufacturing technologies/processes at various levels.

-Professor Chen is the author and co-author of over 100 scientific and technical publications in international journals and conference proceedings.
+Professor Chen is the author and co-author of 120 scientific and technical publications in scholarly journals and conference proceedings.